• HOME

 • Pet-friendly

-Adra Hostel is not just your ordinary hostel—it’s more of a boutique hotel that’s got a hostel vibe with communal spaces, free breakfast, and a scenic rooftop.
-They offer bunk beds in a mixed dorm for as low as $18/night and family rooms for five for just over $60/night.
+Adra Hostel is not your ordinary hostel—it’s more of a boutique hotel with a hostel vibe and communal spaces, free breakfast, and a scenic rooftop.
+They offer bunk beds in mixed dorms for as low as $19/night.

-Guests at Adra will enjoy a rooftop view of the city, an outdoor common area, a cool cocktail bar, and a free continental breakfast.
+Guests at Adra will enjoy a rooftop view of the city, an outdoor common area, a cool cocktail bar, and a delicious continental breakfast.

-From its location two blocks east of Central Park to its colorfully-splashed walls and outdoor terrace, Adra Hostel is a unique and budget-friendly choice for where to stay in Antigua Guatemala.
+From its location two blocks east of Central Park to its colorful walls and outdoor terrace, Adra Hostel is a unique and budget-friendly choice in Antigua, Guatemala.
 Click here to check availability.

 2. Las Farolas